An overview of this chapter’s contents and take-aways can be found here.

 The collection of (fundamental) directions that completely characterize the dimensions along which vectors can extend within the considered set is typically called a basis.
 In the exemplary context here, we would call the set a basis of the .
 Because the set actually describes the fundamental directions, we would even call this basis the canonical basis of the .
 A basis helps with representation and provides the ground for more complex mathematical analysis.
 In contrast to the basis operations of vector addition and scalar multiplication, however, its existence and/or structure is not essential for most economic applications.

-In conclusion of the previous section, the operations of vector addition and scalar multiplication, i.e. multiplication of elements in the vector space with real numbers are always defined in a way that ensures a behavior “similar to” addition and multiplication of real numbers, i.e. similar to a way when the “vectors” we consider are indeed real numbers.
-Just to give you an idea, to achieve this, we always require that vector addition is associative and commutative, that scalar multiplication is associative and distributive over vector and scalar addition, and that there are “neutral” and “identity” elements of these operations.
-In the real number context, the additive neutral is the zero, as for all , and we have and for all .
+In conclusion of the previous section, the operations of vector addition and scalar multiplication are always defined in a way that ensures a behavior “similar to” addition and multiplication of real numbers.
+Next, we will establish that there are “neutral” elements of these operations.
+In the real number context, the additive neutral is the zero, as for all , and the neutral element of multiplication is 1 since for all .
 Similarly, for arbitrary vector spaces, we require that for any vector , and that we have a zero element, that is, some vector which gives for all vectors , and for which for all vectors .
 Should you be interested in more details, please consult the companion script.

 Further, scalar multiplication is also defined element-wise, so that for and , we have

 There are many more vector spaces than the (with addition and scalar multiplication as defined above).
 The most important ones for economic applications are the following: